Reinforcement Learning in Different Phases of Quantum Control: Abstract

 \section{Abstract}

 The ability to prepare a physical system in a desired quantum state is central to many areas of physics such as nuclear magnetic resonance, cold atoms, and quantum computing.
-Preparing states quickly and with high fidelity remains a formidable challenge.
-In this work we implement cutting-edge Reinforcement Learning (RL) techniques and show that their performance rivals gradient-based optimal control methods at the task of finding short, high-fidelity driving protocols from an initial to a target state in non-integrable many-body quantum systems of interacting qubits.
-The quantum state preparation problem, viewed as an optimization problem, is shown to exhibit a spin-glass-like phase transition in the space of protocols as a function of the protocol duration.
-Our RL-aided approach helps identify variational protocols with nearly optimal fidelity, even in the glassy phase, where optimal state preparation appears exponentially hard.
-This study highlights the usefulness of RL for applications in out-of-equilibrium quantum physics.
+Yet, preparing states quickly and with high fidelity remains a formidable challenge.
+In this work we implement cutting-edge Reinforcement Learning (RL) techniques and show that their performance is comparable to optimal control methods in the task of finding short, high-fidelity driving protocol from an initial to a target state in non-integrable many-body quantum systems of interacting qubits.
+RL methods learn about the underlying physical system solely through a single scalar reward (the fidelity of the resulting state) calculated from numerical simulations of the physical system.
+We further show that quantum state manipulation, viewed as an optimization problem, exhibits a spin-glass-like phase transition in the space of protocols as a function of the protocol duration.
+Our RL-aided approach helps identify variational protocols with nearly optimal fidelity, even in the glassy phase, where optimal state manipulation is exponentially hard.
+This study highlights the potential usefulness of RL for applications in out-of-equilibrium quantum physics.